ericniebler/stl2/review/2010808 Batavia review.md

 TS: [iterator.requirements.general] last sentence of p13 duplicates first sentence of p15.

-TS: last sentence of p13 duplicates first sentence of p15.
+TS: last sentence of p13 duplicates first sentence of p15. [fixed]

-WB: Would like to strike first sentence
+WB: Would like to strike first sentence [struck]

-CC: We need the phrase "a range is valid". can put this in p13
+CC: We need the phrase "a range is valid". can put this in p13 [done]

 TS: move second sentence to p14. [so rearranged]

 WB: [iterator.requirements.general] "Functions in the library" -> "library functions" [so changed]

 TS: [iterator.requirements.general] We dont have a definition of "weaker" [removed uses of "weaker" in reference to iterator categories; also in [iterator.concept.forward].]

 AM: `WeaklyIncrementable` and `Incrementable` sound far more primitive than to just being tied to iterators.
 Would like to see them move down into `<concepts>`.
-[So would I - but this design change needs investigation to determine if and how to extract `iter_difference_t` from `iterator_traits`; this needs a paper.]
+[So would I - but this design change needs investigation to determine how to extract `iter_difference_t` from `iterator_traits`; this needs a paper.]

 WB: [incrementable.traits] & [readable.traits] do we have meaning for "implemented as if"?
 [These seem to be noise words; struck.]